Voice type: Soprano

 Soprano range: The soprano is the highest singing voice.
-The typical soprano voice lies between C (middle C) and C (high C).
-The low extreme for sopranos is roughly A (just below middle C).
-Most soprano roles do not extend above C although there are several standard soprano roles that call for D. At the highest extreme, some coloratura soprano roles may reach to G (the G above high C).
+The typical soprano voice lies between C4 (middle C) and C6 (high C).
+The low extreme for sopranos is roughly A3 (just below middle C).
+Most soprano roles do not extend above C6 although there are several standard soprano roles that call for D6.
+At the highest extreme, some coloratura soprano roles may reach to F6 (the F above high C).

 Soprano tessitura: The tessitura of the soprano voice lies higher than all the other voices except the sopranino.
 In particular, the coloratura soprano has the highest tessitura of all the soprano subtypes.

 Soprano subtypes: As with all voice types, sopranos are often divided into different subcategories based on range, vocal color or timbre, the weight of voice, and dexterity of the voice.
 Sopranos are often broken down into five subcategories: coloratura soprano, soubrette, lyric soprano, spinto soprano, and dramatic soprano.

-Two types of soprano especially dear to the French are the Dugazon and the Falcon, which are intermediate voice types between the soprano and the mezzo-soprano.
+Two types of soprano especially dear to the French are the Dugazon and the Falcon, which are intermediate voice types between the soprano and the mezzo soprano.
 A Dugazon is a darker-colored soubrette.
-A Falcon is a darker-colored soprano drammatico.
+A Falcon a darker-colored soprano drammatico.

 Mezzo-soprano

-Mezzo-soprano range: The mezzo-soprano voice is the middle-range voice type for females; it lies between the soprano and contralto ranges, over-lapping both of them.
-The typical range of this voice is between A (the A below middle C) to A (two octaves higher).
-In the lower and upper extremes, some mezzo-sopranos may extend down to F (the F below middle C) and as high as C (high C).
+Mezzo-soprano range: The mezzo-soprano is the middle-range voice type for females.
+The mezzo-soprano voice lies between the soprano voice and contralto voice, over-lapping both of them.
+The typical range of this voice is between A3 (the A below middle C) to A5 (two octaves higher).
+In the lower and upper extremes, some mezzo-sopranos may extend down to F3 (the F below middle C) and as high as C6 (high C).

 Mezzo-soprano tessitura: Although this voice overlaps both the contralto and soprano voices, the tessitura of the mezzo-soprano is lower than that of the soprano and higher than that of the contralto.

-Mezzo-soprano subtypes: Mezzo-sopranos are often broken down into three subcategories: lyric mezzo-soprano, coloratura mezzo-soprano and dramatic mezzo-soprano.
+Mezzo-soprano subtypes: Mezzo-sopranos are often broken down into three subcategories: Lyric mezzo-soprano, Coloratura mezzo-soprano and Dramatic mezzo-soprano.